Barak, Kyrgyzstan

-The small town, located in the Fergana Valley, was later estimated to consist of 153 families (approximately 1,000 residents).
+The small town, located in the Fergana Valley, was estimated to consist of 153 families (approximately 1,000 residents).
 It is located about 4 km northeast of the road from Osh (Kyrgyzstan) to Xoʻjaobod (Uzbekistan) near the Kyrgyz–Uzbek border in the direction toward Qoʻrgʻontepa.
 This places it approximately 1.5 km from the Uzbek/Kyrgyz border, near Ak-Tash village.

 Border dispute

 Kyrgyzstan's 1991 pre-independence border is the de jure international border, but much of it is hotly disputed with its neighbors.
 In August 1999, the area around Barak was occupied by Uzbekistan, cutting it off from Kyrgyz territory.
 Uzbek forces dug up and blockaded the road to Ak-Tash, while also seizing large areas of Kyrgyz land that allegedly had been loaned in the Soviet era but never returned.
 They entrenched themselves within much of Kyrgyz border territory and refused to leave.
 Barak became a de facto enclave only 1.5 km from the shifted main border.
 Four Uzbek enclaves and Barak are major sticking points in border delimitation talks, and disputes center on the areas of Barak, Soʻx, Gava and Gavasay (stream).
 In 2011, many villagers asked the government to re-settle them within the main border.
 Kyrgyz officials fear, however, that if the people leave Barak then Kyrgyzstan will not be able to keep its enclave.